-Some of the special materials used for the belly bands were purchased online from a New Zealand based baby nappy supplier instead of normal retail.
-They’re not currently sold in any of our local fabric stores.
+Some of the materials were purchased online from a baby nappy supply store.
+They weren’t available in our local fabric shops.
 I opted for durability, functionality, and Oli’s comfort when selecting from available options.
-This meant including synthetics; however, feel free to substitute if/as you wish.
+Some are synthetics, but you can substitute as you wish.

 Sewing the Belly Band Components

 Preparing the absorbent pad and stay-dry inner layer:

 For comfort and dryness, the absorbent liner is layered thicker in the middle and does not extend all the way up the sides of the band.
 The absorbent bamboo terry was stabilised using a microfiber backing (striped fabric leftover material from our dog bed protectors) then quilted onto the microfleece liner.
 My quilting guide lines are ruler widths, sewn from the middle out.
 These keep the layers secure and stable, and also help channel liquid into the absorbent pad.